 Kitty Genovese's occupation was a bar manager.
 See more »

-If I was going to have more success, Charlie Skoller suggested that I start with the trail transcript.
-My family couldn't bear to go to the trail in 1964 so I never heard the testimony of the witnesses.
+If I was going to have more success, Charlie Skoller suggested that I start with the trial transcript.
+My family couldn't bear to go to the trial in 1964 so I never heard the testimony of the witnesses.
 Only 5 of the 38 witnesses were called to take the stand.

 See more »